lukehutton/streamlauncher/README.md

 Downloads
 -------
-You are more than welcome to take the code provided and compile a version of it yourself, or you can find the latest release candidates here: [downloads](https://github.com/lukehutton/streamlauncher/releases).
+You are more than welcome to take the code provided and compile a version of it yourself, or you can find the latest version, 1.0.0.107, here: [downloads](https://github.com/lukehutton/streamlauncher/releases).

 Issues
 -------